1 About this Policy

 4.1 Raising complaints

-If you have a complaint about workplace discrimination or harassment you should seek advice from your direct supervisor, Human Resources or our ombudsman.
+If you have a complaint about workplace discrimination or harassment you should seek advice from your direct supervisor or the People, Culture & Brand Department.

 4.2 Investigating complaints